zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 The ORCL, CDB1, and CDB2 database instances are not started by default on the `workshop-installed` image.
 This is by design because several of the labs need the databases to have `ARCHIVELOG` mode disabled, which requires a database shut down at the beginning of the lab.
 The labs include instructions on how and when to start up the databases.
 The listeners for the ORCL, CDB1, and CDB2 databases are `LISTENER` (the default listener), `LISTENER_CDB1`, and `LISTENER_CDB2` respectively.

-1. Enter the following command to set the environment variable.
-At the prompt, enter CDB1.
+1. Set the Oracle environment variables.
+At the prompt, enter **CDB1**.

     ```
     $ <copy>. oraenv</copy>